 Megan Houston is an experienced leader committed to implementing resilient policies, programs, and practices in Palm Beach County.
 As the Director of the County's Office of Resilience, Megan oversees the County's climate mitigation, climate adaptation, and sustainable development strategies.
 She has a broad background in energy efficiency, environmental law, and community development.

 Prior to her role with the County, Megan was a Program Manager for the non-profit Institute for Market Transformation in Washington, DC, where she developed the organization's multifamily buildings program to remove market barriers to energy efficiency.
 In addition, Megan has worked as a Legal Intern with the U.S. Environmental Protection Agency and the New York City Department of Environmental Protection.
 Megan started her career as a Project Manager and Designer for commercial interiors at Idea|span in Atlanta, Georgia.

 Megan holds a J.D. from Brooklyn Law School, a Master of Science degree in Urban Environmental Systems Management from Pratt Institute, and a Bachelor of Design degree from the University of Florida.
 Megan is a South Florida native, having been born and raised in Palm Beach Gardens, FL.

-Natalie holds a M.Ed. in Environmental Education from Florida Atlantic University, with her capstone project focused on climate science education.
-She also attended Lehigh University where she earned a B.S. in Earth and Environmental Science with a focus on carbon sequestration and a B.A. in Anthropology.
+Natalie holds an M.Ed. in Environmental Education from Florida Atlantic University, with her capstone project focused on climate science education.
+She also attended Lehigh University where she earned a B.S. in Earth and Environmental Science with a focus on carbon sequestration. and a B.A. in Anthropology.